daodiseoanchor/anchor-docs/smart-contracts/anchor-token/staking.md

 Sending LP tokens to the Staking contract without issuing this hook will lead to **PERMANENT LOSS OF FUNDS**.
 {% endhint %}

-Bonds LP tokens of the ANC-UST Terraswap pair.
+Bonds LP tokens of the ANC-UST Daodiseoswap pair.

 {% tabs %}
 {% tab title="Rust" %}